joeyjoplin/promo-targeting/README.md

 6. Extend to other chains (Base, Stellar) and add zero-knowledge privacy.

 PromOps is open source—contributions and feedback are welcome to expand the protocol, improve UX, and increase the economic impact of on-chain promotions.

+## License

+This project is released under the MIT License.
+See `LICENSE` for details.